Skip to content

 How Tallyfy Analytics prepares your data

-Tallyfy Analytics transforms your workflow data into a format that business reporting tools can understand.
-Want to analyze your processes in Power BI or Tableau?
-Here’s exactly how your data travels from Tallyfy to those tools.
+Tallyfy Analytics transforms your workflow data into a format that BI tools like Power BI and Tableau can query directly.
+Here’s how your data travels from Tallyfy to those tools.

 Your data goes through five steps to become analytics-ready:

-1. Detecting an event: Tallyfy watches for important changes - task completions, status updates, and more.
+1. Detecting an event - Tallyfy watches for changes like task completions, process status updates, and user changes.

-2. Extracting the data: We capture every detail about the process where the event occurred.
+2. Extracting the data - Tallyfy captures a complete snapshot of the process where the event occurred.

-5. Providing access: You receive AWS credentials to connect your favorite BI tools.
+5. Providing access - You receive AWS credentials to connect your BI tools.

 1. Spotting an event

 Tasks get completed.
 Statuses change.
 Forms get submitted.
-When these actions happen in Tallyfy, the system flags them as analytics events worth tracking.
+Processes are created, archived, or restored.
+When these actions happen in Tallyfy, the system queues them for analytics processing.

 2. Getting the data

-Every event triggers a complete process snapshot.
-We capture:
+Each queued event triggers a full process snapshot.
+The export captures:

 3. Changing the format

-That CSV file won’t cut it for serious analytics.
-Tallyfy automatically converts it to Apache Parquet format, which:
+CSV alone won’t cut it for serious analytics.
+Tallyfy automatically converts it to Apache Parquet format using snappy compression, which:

-• Works seamlessly with Power BI, Tableau, and other BI tools
+• Works natively with Power BI, Tableau, and other BI tools

 4. Storing safely

-Your Parquet files land in a secure home:
+Your Parquet files land in a dedicated S3 bucket:

-• You get a private folder - no one else can access it
+• Each organization gets a private folder - no other accounts can access it

-• AWS security protects everything with encryption at rest
+• AWS encryption at rest protects stored data

 • Files stay available throughout your Tallyfy Analytics subscription